Welcome the Programmer's Manual of the ALib C++ Class Library!

 if release logging is switched off.
 In addition, suffix NDL

 is added with debug-builds that do not include debug logging.
-Note that both exception cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.As already explained, the CMake build process is viewed to be the reference process for ALib compilation.
+Note that both exceptions cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.

-For noneCMake users, the selection of the exact minimum set of source and header files, is probably the most difficult (and annoying) task.
+For noneCMake users, the selection of the exact minimum set of source and header-files, is probably the most difficult (and annoying) task.
 In CMake we have separated the source selection into script:

 ALIB_BASE_DIR/build/cmake/ALibSources.cmake